zenomt/mdslides/README.md

 Slide Presentations in Markdown
 ===============================
-This repo contains a CSS stylesheet and an Awk preprocessor script to make it easy to write basic HTML-only (no JavaScript) slide presentations in Markdown, using *any* Markdown formatter.
+[This repo][repo] contains a CSS stylesheet and an Awk preprocessor script to make it easy to write basic HTML-only (no JavaScript) slide presentations in Markdown, using *any* Markdown formatter.

 Add a link to the stylesheet at the top of your Markdown: